South Korea welcomes North's decision to let reporters visit nuclear site

 High-level intra-Korea talks will likely resume after Friday, once the “Max Thunder” joint air combat exercises finish, Moon’s media secretary Yoon Young-chan has said.

-A senior South Korean official told reporters on condition of anonymity: “Given the North’s thinking and statements alike, we would be able to turn around the mood after the Max Thunder (drills) from the current standoff and restart dialogue.”
+A senior South Korean official told reporters on condition of anonymity: “Given the North’s thinking and statements alike, we would be able to turn around the mood after the Max Thunder drills from the current standoff and restart dialogue.”

 Reporting by Hyonhee Shin; Additional reporting by Joori Roh; Editing by Richard Pullin and Paul Tait